-In the context of the University policies as stipulated in the University-level Environment Overview Statement -
+In the context of the university's policies as stipulated in the University-level Environment Overview Statement -

-- UoA context and structure: [submission in this part is expected to briefly describe the organisation and structure of the unit, which research groups are covered in the submission and how research is structured across the submitting unit; •••.] - research and impact strategy: [evidence of the achievement of strategic aims for research and impact during the assessment period, details of current/future strategic aims and goals for research and impact; how these relate to the structure described above; and how they will be taken forward; methods for monitoring attainment of targets; new and developing initiatives not yet producing visible outcomes but of strategic importance; identification of priority developmental areas for the unit, including research topics, funding streams, postgraduate research activity, facilities, administration and management; ●●.] - research integrity and research ethics: [highlights of success and challenge with the UoA; mechanisms by which standards of research quality and integrity are maintained for example ethics procedures and authorship; •••.] - people: [evidence of staffing strategy, staff development and training (e.g. leave policies, equality and diversity agenda, measures for junior scholars, etc.) and evidence of their effectiveness; how individuals at the beginning of their research careers are being supported and integrated into the research culture of the submitting unit; information on postgraduate recruitment, training and support mechanisms; measures/facilities for development and supervision of research students; •••.]
+- UoA context and structure: submission in this part is expected to briefly describe the organisation and structure of the unit, which research groups are covered in the submission and how research is structured across the submitting unit; - research and impact strategy: evidence of the achievement of strategic aims for research and impact during the assessment period, details of current/future strategic aims and goals for research and impact; how these relate to the structure described above; and how they will be taken forward; methods for monitoring attainment of targets; new and developing initiatives not yet producing visible outcomes but of strategic importance; identification of priority developmental areas for the unit, including research topics, funding streams, postgraduate research activity, facilities, administration and management; - research integrity and research ethics: give evidence of the steps taken to ensure that research is undertaken in an ethical manner with rigour, honesty and care and respect for those involved in the process.
+Research conducted with integrity leads to findings people can trust and have confidence in.
+Disciplinary best practice may consider, but is not limited to, issues ranging from approaches to training, ensuring dissemination and accessibility of results, data availability, registration of protocols, ethical compliance, authorship policies, reproducibility, open research, participatory research, the handling of conflicts of interest and intellectual property, and approaches to dealing with allegations of research misconduct and questionable research practices;

-- income (e.g. grants received), infrastructure and facilities: [information on research funding portfolio; evidence of successful generation of research income; major and prestigious grant awards made by external bodies on a competitive basis; provision and operation of research infrastructure and facilities, including special equipment, library, technical support, space and facilities for research groups and research students; information on joint-university or cross-institution shared or collaborative use of research infrastructure; •••.] - collaborations: [information on support for and exemplars of research collaborations; mechanisms to promote collaborative research at local and international level; support for inter-disciplinary research collaborations; research collaboration with research users; •••.] - esteem: [prestigious/competitive research fellowships held by individual researchers; external prizes and awards in recognition of research achievement; •••.] - contribution to the discipline or research base: [exemplars of leadership in the academic community such as advisory board membership; participation in the peer-review process for grants committees or editorial boards; •••.]
+- people: evidence of strategic recruitment for research, management, culture and gender equity (academic, research and support staff), staff development and training (e.g. leave policies, equality and diversity agenda, measures for early career researchers, etc.) and evidence of their effectiveness; how individuals at the beginning of their research careers are being mentored, supported and integrated into the research culture of the submitting unit; career development framework and promotions; information on postgraduate recruitment, training and support mechanisms; measures/facilities for development, support and supervision of research students; - income (e.g. grants received), infrastructure and facilities: information on research funding portfolio; evidence of successful generation of research income; major and prestigious grant awards made by external bodies on a competitive basis; provision and operation of research infrastructure and facilities, including special equipment, library, technical support, space and facilities for research groups and research students; information on joint-university or cross-institution shared or collaborative use of research infrastructure; - collaborations: information on support for and exemplars of research collaborations; mechanisms to promote collaborative research at local and international level; support for inter-disciplinary research collaborations; research collaboration with research users; - esteem: prestigious/competitive research fellowships held by individual researchers; external prizes and awards in

+- recognition of research achievement of individual researchers or research teams, including contextual information; - contribution to the discipline or research base: exemplars of leadership in the academic community such as advisory board membership; participation in the peer-review process for grants committees or editorial boards.